Skip to content

 This project forms part of a wide-ranging review into Burial, Cremation and New Funerary Methods.

-Due to scope, we have split this initial programme of work into 3 different projects.
-You can find information about these other projects in the related projects section on this page.
+Due to scope, we have split this initial programme of work into three different sub-projects, of which this is one.
+You can find information about the other two sub-projects (Burial and cremation, and Rights and obligations relating to funerary methods, funerals and remains) in the related projects section on this page.

 About